 Figure 5.
 1 Example of images from EucFACE.
 Left hand image example of flattest light for use in image amalgamation.
 Right hand image too bright for use in analysis.
 Bright images suffer from shadow occlusion of understory vegetation and typically non-linear sensor response to illumination.
 Both images show ring 6 (ambient) at EucFACE and are from 2021, November 11th for left image, January 16th for right image.
 Both images taken at 12pm facing south from 22m above ground level.

 Selected images were then overlapped into a panorama image using PTgui 12.10 (New House Internet Services B.V.).
 This resulted in ~ 375 processed panorama images per ring, ~2250 total panoramas.
 The panorama process was batch processed without colour correction to maintain individual image colouration.
 Panorama images were processed to 2331x1580 resolution, 300dpi with 4.3x image crop following a roughly 7.4mm projection to maintain a hemispherical view of the lower canopy and stems of trees within the ring (Fig.5.2).
+Original pixels are resized for the panorama, within PTGui a nearest neighbour interpolation is used to smooth the image without colour correction.
 While the panorama process was mostly automated, images where there are obvious signs of wind influence or lighting profiles that differed from the initial reference required manual alignment to create the panoramic image.
+Image series where camera alignment was altered or had drifted resulted in poor panorama stitching with large gaps or severe warping to the image.
+Camera drift on the automated mount lead to several image series not being included as there was insufficient overlap between images to register the panorama.
+Manual stitching required matching of control points between images.
+Overlap between images was mainly concentrated towards the centre of the panoramic image (Fig.5.2) as well as on the superstructures to the far sides of the panorama.
+The number of control points used varied between per panoramic image, with most aligned using 20-40 control points though some required ~50 control points.